TaitoUnited/terraform-aws-kubernetes-infrastructure/README.md

 Example YAML for variables:

 ```
-# TODO: support for authorized networks
+# TODO: support for authorized network CIDRs on Kubernetes setup
 authorizedNetworks:
   - cidr: 127.127.127.127/32